How Long Does It Take to Get a Bachelor's Degree?

 - It’s personal.
 What are your goals, and what are your options?

-As you define your plans, think of this as a simple equation: You need 120 credits to earn your degree.
+As you define your goals, think of this as a simple equation: You need 120 credits to earn your degree.
 If the average course is three credits, then taking 30 credits a year breaks out into a four-year period of time.
 If you can up the course load to almost 40 credits a year, it breaks down into three years and so on.
-The more credits each year, the less time and the opposite as well.
+The more credits each year, the less time it takes to finish your degree – and the opposite as well.
 Your course load determines the length.
-With transfer credits, you’ll be able to lessen that time period for completion.
+With transfer credits, you’ll be able to lessen that time for completion.

 Don’t forget to turn to school admission and advising teams for help, and let your family and friends be an important part of your support team so you can keep moving forward and earn your bachelor’s degree.